Freeseer/freeseer/README.md

 It is one of a few such tools that can also record [VGA][vga-wiki] output or video from external sources such as [FireWire][firewire-wiki], [USB][usb-wiki], [S-Video][svideo-wiki], or [RCA][rca-wiki].

-Freeseer is written in Python.
-It uses Qt4 for its GUI and Gstreamer for video/audio processing.
+Freeseer is written in Python, uses Qt4 for its GUI, and Gstreamer for video/audio processing.

 Freeseer is based on open standards and supports royalty free audio and video codecs.